woodystock/learner-materials-react-props-and-state/activities/activity-6.md

 - We are passing our cat properties into our Header component

-- We are using curly braces to replace the 0 with some JavaScript logic
+- We are using curly braces to replace the 0 with some JavaScript

-- We use object dot notation to get to our nested object properties
+- In the curly braces we use JavaScript Dot Notation to get to our nested cat properties

 - We use the JavaScript `.length` property to count how many cat objects there are

 - Boom!
-Our Cat App will accurately reflect how many cats there are! 😺
+Our Cat App now accurately reflects how many cats there are! 😺

 </pre>
 </details>